Research paper, 3 August 2020

 Box 1.
 The process of discharging a patient from an acute hospital into local authority-supported accommodation.

-1. The hospital considers whether a hospital patient who is
+1. The hospital considers whether a hospital patient who is receiving acute care may need social care provision after discharge.
+It consults with the patient, then takes a decision.

 2. The hospital decides a proposed discharge date, which can be provisional at this stage.